Bareroot hedging available November - March

 This is the Beech that is seen most commonly in Britain.
 The wavy-margined leaves on green beech are, bright green when young, then turning a dark green in summer before reaching a beautiful medley of yellow and burnt orange in winter.

 Purple Beech (Fagus sylvatica purpurea) One of the most dramatic and distinctive trees, purple (or copper) beech is identified by it's rich, deep purple wavy-margined leaves, that take on a reddish tint in autumn.
 The leaves retain their best colour if planted in full sun.Please enquire for prices.
-As it is nearing the end of a busy bareroot season, prices and sizes are subject to change.
 Please call or email for current availability